Adam Gilchrist smashed 8 sixes in his double-hundred against South Africa © Getty Images

 It was thought to be a match between two Test playing giants.
-However, apart from scoring the then fastest double-hundred, twelve years ago on this day, Adam Gilchrist came close to winning a gold bar world of 1.3 million rand.
+However, apart from scoring the then fastest double-hundred on February 23, 2002 , Adam Gilchrist came close to winning a gold bar worth R1.3 million.
 Sudatta Mukherjee looks back to the day when Gilchrist missed the opportunity by a whisker.

 This was the return series to the South African tour to Australia 2001-02.
 Steve Waugh won the toss in the first Test at the New Wanderers Stadium in Johannesburg and decided to bat on a surface that supported the batsmen.

 About an hour into the match, Allan Donald removed opener Justin Langer.
 Ricky Ponting came into bat and was dismissed by Andre Nel.
 The Waugh twins followed as well, though Mark managed to secure a fifty by then.
 By the time Adam Gilchrist had walked out to bat, Matthew Hayden and Damien Martyn had already scored centuries.
 But little did the South Africans know what was heading towards them.

 Gilchrist started off slow.
 He hit a four after facing 11 balls.
 It took Gilchrist 89 balls to reach his fifty, after which he imploded, taking a mere 38 balls for his second fifty.
 He went on and on.
 He didn’t spare any bowler.
 He targeted Jacques Kallis, Nel, Nicky Boje, and poor Neil McKenzie in particular.

 Gilchrist was in the mood of hitting big and hard.
 He went on to hit 5 sixes, 3 of them on the leg.